716 N. Lincoln Avenue,

 No one has favorited this theater yet

-The York Theatre did not survive as a theater.
+The York Theatre did not survive as a theatre.
 In 1956, the building was converted to retail space with a dropped ceiling hiding the original ornate interior trim.
 The stage was removed and a level floor was built over the original raked floor.

 The YORK sign survives as a ‘Welcome’ sign on the York County Fairgrounds.
 A wind storm toppled the upper portion of the facade in 1993.